South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina vs. Norfolk State Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game at Colonial Life Arena has the South Carolina Gamecocks (32-0) squaring off against the Norfolk State Spartanettes (26-6) at 2:00 PM ET (on March 17).
-Our computer prediction projects a one-sided 80-42 victory as our model heavily favors South Carolina.
+Friday's contest between the South Carolina Gamecocks (32-0) and the Norfolk State Spartanettes (26-6) at Colonial Life Arena is expected to be a lopsided matchup, as our computer prediction projects a final score of 80-42 and heavily favors South Carolina to come out on top.
+Game time is at 2:00 PM ET on March 17.

-The Gamecocks are coming off of a 74-58 win against Tennessee in their last outing on Sunday.
+The Gamecocks head into this contest after a 74-58 win against Tennessee on Sunday.

 South Carolina vs. Norfolk State Game Info